 Node.js

-The Node.js binding wraps the cgo shared library through koffi, a fast FFI lib that doesn't need a node-gyp build step.
+The Node.js binding wraps the cgo shared library through koffi, an FFI lib that skips the node-gyp build step.
 Both ESM (import) and CommonJS (require) work.
-TypeScript types ship in the package, no separate @types install.
+TypeScript types ship in the package, so no separate @types install is needed.

 Install